DIY Guide – How to Fix a Stuck Power Antenna on a Car

 • Remove exterior cover – if it has an exterior cover and cap, carefully remove it by gently prying it off or unscrewing it,

-• Access interior panels – inside the vehicle, locate the panels or trims near it, either in the trunk, along the side, or under the dashboard, depending on your model,
+• Access interior panels – inside the vehicle, locate the panels or trims near it, either in the trunk (or frunk), along the side, or under the dashboard, depending on your model,

 • Carefully remove panels – use a screwdriver to gently remove the panels, staying cautious not to break any clips or fasteners,